albertodema/HBP-Gmail-Checker/README.md

 1) Know where and how those emails accounts have been pwned
 2) Automatically alert those accounts of the risk

-I specifically escluded the second option because you have to decide with email accounts are really people that you know and care about and use the way you think it's the best one to alert them of the risk.
+I specifically escluded the second option because you have to decide which email accounts are really people that you know and care about and use the way you think it's the best to alert them of the risk.

 Now we can discuss how this tool work and how to use it.
-It's a .NET (standard .NET) console application and before to use you have to personalize it changing the HBP_Gmail_Checker.exe.config file
+It's a .NET (standard .NET) console application and before using it you have to personalize it changing the HBP_Gmail_Checker.exe.config file

 Here the parts that you have to change:
 1)  maxMessagesToBeScanned property , set into the value field the max amount of messages you want to scan